 I was the 40th most reputable contributor (out of over 100,000).

 Along the way I earned silver Specialist badges in C, Haskell,

 and a couple of other topics.

 Although it surprises people, for over forty years I have been a football fan.
 When it's not football season, I've been known to make sawdust or play Guild Wars.
 I also have a rare autographed copy of Ad Verbum.
 I try to avoid P. J. Brown's deadly sins.
-I'm married to a licensed psychologist and game designer.
+I'm married to a licensed psychologist, game designer, and modder.
 I've appeared onstage (and in various clubs) as a jazz pianist, as a dancer, but most often as a chorister.
 My wish-fulfillment dreams are of sleeping.